Protip: Evacuate target's ballistic trajectory before execution.

 - Can be done in the MechWarrior games, which take place in the BattleTech universe (see above).
 Killing the pilot in MechWarrior Living Legends also allows you to steal the mech — in previous MechWarrior games, destroying the cockpit would simply "destroy" the mech.
 However, in some previous titles, a clean kill would be more likely to allow you to salvage the mech after the battle, adding it to your arsenal in future missions.

-- At one point in Modern Warfare you do this to a Havoc.
+- At one point in Modern Warfare you do this to an Mi-28 Havoc.
 Then Captain MacMillan does it to another Havoc, which almost crashes on top of him, breaking his leg.

 - Battlezone had a sniper rifle precisely to allow the player to do this.
 The sniper rifle returns in the sequel, Combat Commander, but it is more restrictive - only light hover tanks can be sniped, as the rifle lacks the power to penetrate the heavy reinforced cockpits of walkers or treaded tanks.